go-ndn/nfd/README.md

 Benchmark
 =========
-Disclaimer: This is just a relative performance comparsion between go-nfd and nfd.
+Disclaimer: This is just a relative performance comparison between go-nfd and nfd.
 Caching, logging and signing are all disabled.
 The whole experiment is conducted many times to get the average.
 The data packet is a few MB in size.

 BurstyForward: N pairs of consumer and producer directly connect to forwarder.
 An unique interest/data name is assigned to each pair.
 After all N producers register prefix, the timer starts.
 The timer stops as soon as all consumers receive data in parallel.